 Wang is able to recognize and illuminate the personal struggles of many different groups of people because she finds the commonality in her own life.
 “A part of it comes from being an English major.
 I have always loved learning about different kinds of stories and experiences,” she says.

 A much less common point of connection and empathy comes from the life lessons Wang internalized from her academic father.
 “My dad is an English professor with a focus on African American literature.
 He has introduced me to a wide array of writers, and he relates to the African American experience,” Wang says.
 She adds that, “Although the circumstances in history were very different, they were also very personal to him.
 My father is a really great influence on my life.”
-The seeds of telling stories often ignored, and illuminating them in ways that unify the personal with the global, were planted in Wang long ago.
+Wang believes her father planted an interest in seeking out marginalized stories and illuminating them in ways that unify the personal with the global.
 “Growing up I realized that there are people who are not represented, you do not see their stories.
 My parents have taught me to be educated about the world, about life and the struggles in society, and I think that set the stage for me being drawn to those types of stories in my adult life,” she says.
 Wang recalls observing the changing dynamics of the community she grew up in, and how she “saw all sorts of people growing up.
 Low income families, families who are struggling with disabilities, families that were succeeding, and it all made me very curious about people and what their lives are like.”